Trans-Code/Trans-Code.github.io/past_events.md

 layout: default
 title: Past Events
 ---
-Here are the event pages for a few of our past events...
+Here are a few of our past events...

 <hr>